fdciabdul/fdciabdul/README.md

 # Donate
 Donate me on  <a href="https://saweria.com/fdciabdul">HERE!</a>
-here , or i will jump like nishimiya >:(
+, or i will jump like nishimiya >:(

 <img src="https://i.pinimg.com/originals/45/4b/cd/454bcd079b1a4285819b7b2b4a4b78ef.gif">